 It is important that the victim of a pedestrian accident seek immediate medical attention after the accident so any possible injuries are found and diagnosed.
 Depending on where on the pedestrian’s body he or she was hit and how severe the strike was, the victim may experience immediate or delayed pain, so it is important to have the injuries documented by medical professionals.

 A pedestrian who is injured must keep these medical records for pursuing compensation from the at-fault party.
 Otherwise, the at-fault party’s insurance company may try to claim that the pedestrian’s injuries were caused by something other than the accident.

-If you were injured, contact the successful personal injury attorneys at the Lynch Law Firm today for a free consultation.
+If you were injured, contact the successful personal injury attorneys at the Lynch Law Firm, PC today for a free consultation.
 We will evaluate your case and determine whether you are entitled to compensation.

 Schedule a free consultation by calling (800) 518-0508 today.

 Medical Procedures That May Be Required After a Pedestrian Accident

 Medical professionals usually take many precautionary steps to ensure an accident victim’s injuries are documented and treated.